 - 1. Click Create.
 The Fencing Rule page appears. - 2.
-Configure the following options: - Device Type: Select the Wireless or Wired network connection method for the device advertising bonjour services. - Closest AP: Select the closest AP to create a physical anchor point for fencing, and the closest AP is autodetected for wireless devices, based on the AP association. - Service: Select one of the bonjour services from the drop-down list. - Fencing Range: Select the fencing range to be the Same AP or 1-Hop AP Neighbors. - Description: Specify any notes you may need to refer. - Device MAC: Specify the MAC address of the device advertising bonjour services.
+Configure the following options: - Device Type: Select the Wireless or Wired network connection method for the device advertising bonjour services. - Closest AP: Select the closest AP to create a physical anchor point for fencing, and the closest AP is autodetected for wireless devices, based on the AP association. - Service: Select one of the bonjour services from the drop-down list.
+In 5.0, two new services, Chromecast and Other are added.
+Chromecast behaves as the standard service.
+If you select Other, the Custom Service Name appears which is used for service mapping.
+Regardless of the device type selected only three services for Other option. - Custom Service Name: For mapping services other than the custom services regardless of the Device Type.
+You can create a maximum of three service with the same custom service name. - Fencing Range: Select the fencing range to be the Same AP or 1-Hop AP Neighbors.

+- Description: Specify any notes you may need to refer. - Device MAC: Specify the MAC address of the device advertising bonjour services.
 This option is available only for Wired Device Type.
 It supports up to four wired MAC addresses. - 3.
 Click OK to save the rule.